 However, this doesn’t mean your wrist should be straight the entire time.
 It’s important to get lag in your golf swing, which comes from maintaining the correct angle between the clubs, wrists and arms.
 Focusing on lag allows your clubhead to reach the bottom of the swing arc at just the right moment to help you gain power.

 “Think of a field goal kicker.
 He doesn’t start with a straight leg.
 He bends his knee, then straightens it to kick it.
-That’s creating leverage,” said Lovelace. ”It’s the same with your golf swing.
-Don’t let it go too early and don’t be afraid to let the wrist hold on the downswing this will create lag.
+That’s creating leverage,” says Lovelace. ”It’s the same with your golf swing.
+Don’t let it go too early and don’t be afraid to let the wrist hold on the downswing; this will create lag.
 You want to hear that whoosh sound at the bottom of your swing!”

 Below, Lovelace provides a visual of beginning the swing with a slightly bent elbow and then extending the arm.

-Come Play with CA
+Come play with CA

 If you’re a woman golfer looking to up your game, consider joining Lovelace and your peers for “Women on Wednesdays.”
 These one-hour afternoon clinics (held at Hobbit’s Glen at Golf Club at 2pm) are open to the public.
 Learn about topics like short games, irons and woods, trouble shots and much more.
 Each clinic is $25 for CA members and $30 for non-members.

 To register, email Joan.Lovelace@ColumbiaAssociation.org.
 Please include “Women on Wednesdays” in the subject line.
-This class fills up quickly.
-Upcoming dates include July 28th, August 11 and August 25.